Financial help from the federal or state government

 Levels of coverage

 Marketplaces offer health plans from different companies and several levels of coverage.
-You can choose from the plans according to your personal situation and needs.
+You can choose a plan that meets your personal situation and needs.

 All plans are grouped into several levels of coverage.
 These levels (referred to as metal plans) make it easier for people to compare plans offered by different insurance companies.